We work to inspire activists and campaigners, stand up for vulnerable people across the world, and champion humanitarian work in Jo's memory.

 Jo Cox was a life-long humanitarian.
 She dedicated her career to helping those less fortunate than herself, whether in Batley and Spen or around the world.
 She was a staunch advocate of an ethical foreign policy, and committed to the protection of civilians in conflict.

 "Every decade or so, the world is tested by a crisis so grave that it breaks the mould: one so horrific and inhumane that the response of politicians to it becomes emblematic of their generation — their moral leadership or cowardice, their resolution or incompetence.
 It is how history judges us.
 We have been tested by the Second World War, the genocide in Rwanda and the slaughter in Bosnia, and I believe that Syria is our generation’s test."

-We have continued to work closely with the UK Department for International Development since 2017 on the development of the Jo Cox Memorial Grants.
+We have continued to work closely with the Foreign, Commonwealth & Development Office (FCDO) since 2017 on the development of the Jo Cox Memorial Grants.
 Through the grants, £10 million of funding will be provided to projects focusing on two areas that Jo was passionate about: women’s empowerment and building resilient communities to combat identity-based violence (IBV).

 - Empowering women: Grants that will empower women to tackle the complex political, social and economic disadvantages they face.

 - Preventing IBV: Grants that will strengthen the ability of communities to predict and prevent identity-based violence including mass atrocities.
 This will be done by enabling early warnings of increased tension leading to actions that prevent further escalation and ultimately better protect communities from the threat of violence.